Blog

 1) Review the 12 PCI-DSS requirements on the Constellation Payments website.
 This list can be used as a checklist for assessing your IT assets and business processes.

-2) Complete the self-assessment questionnaire (SA Q) and confirm all answers.
+2) Complete the self-assessment questionnaire (SAQ) and confirm all answers.
+Complete an external scan of your IP address(es) if necessary.

-Businesses with Constellation Payments will be provided with step-by-step instructions on how to register with a Qualified Security Assessor (QSA), such as Sysnet.
+Businesses with Constellation Payments will be provided with step-by-step instructions on how to gain access to our Level 4 Merchant Program, provided by MegaPlanIT.

 3) Download your validation certification.